More gas for Europe, as German giant unveils plans to develop ‘largest discovery in Norway in 2021’

 Germany’s oil and gas player Wintershall Dea has submitted a plan for the development and operation (PDO) of a gas field in the Norwegian Sea to the country’s Ministry of Petroleum and Energy (MPE).
 This comes just a year after the discovery was made and this subsea tie-back project is expected to ramp up gas exports to Europe.

-Wintershall Dea and its partners – Petoro and Sval Energi – are set to increase gas exports to Europe with the development of the Dvalin North field in the Norwegian Sea, as reported on Tuesday, when the PDO for this field was handed over to the Norwegian Ministry of Petroleum and Energy.
-The German player outlined that this marks “rapid progress from exploration to execution” for this field, which was “the largest discovery in Norway in 2021.”
+Wintershall Dea and its partners – Petoro and Sval Energi – are set to increase gas exports to Europe with the development of the Dvalin North field in the Norwegian Sea, as reported on Tuesday, when the PDO for the field was handed over to the Norwegian Ministry of Petroleum and Energy.
+The German player outlines that this marks “rapid progress from exploration to execution” for this field, which was “the largest discovery in Norway in 2021.”

 Terje Aasland, the Norwegian Minister of Petroleum and Energy, said: “I am happy to receive yet another development plan for new resources in the Norwegian Sea, and would like to applaud Wintershall Dea and its partners for delivering a development plan for Dvalin Nord already this year, which was the largest discovery on the Norwegian continental shelf last year.”